Webster's Unabridged Dictionary - Letter L - Page 32

 Lights (n. pl.)
 The lungs of an animal or bird; -- sometimes coarsely applied to the lungs of a human being.

 Light-ship (n.)
-A vessel carrying at the masthead a brilliant light, and moored off a shoal or place of dangerous navigation as a guide for mariners.
+(Naut.) (lightship, Light-ship), (n.)
+(Naut.)
+A vessel equipped like a lighthouse, carrying at the masthead a brilliant light, and moored off a shoal or place of dangerous navigation where a permanent lighthouse would be impracticable, to serve as a guide for mariners; as, the Ambrose lightship off New York was rammed and damaged in 1950 by the Santa Monica.

 Lightsome (a.)
 Having light; lighted; not dark or gloomy; bright.